Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction: Method

 We asked dance instructors to \textbf{teach} BLV participants the content from the given dance tutorial clip to establish common ground and explore concrete examples of non-visual instruction.
 We told dance instructors to pay attention to how they narrate instructions, provide feedback on movements, use tactile methods, and/or use sound cues and onomatopoeia.
 We told learners to identify techniques that were helpful or unhelpful.

-Within their small groups, participants then discussed and \textbf{designed} \textit{a non-visual tutorial system for remote dance education}.
-We also asked participants to create \textit{a concrete prototype or a walkthrough} of a non-visual tutorial using their given clip as an example.
-We provided participants with several \textbf{prototyping materials} to facilitate the designing stage (Figure~\ref{fig:tools}): \textit{recording devices} with raised buttons for recording verbal narration and non-verbal sound cues; a custom accessible \textit{soundboard} application that allowed preview and adjustment of fluid/non-fluid music, natural sounds, and synthetic sounds (as informed by movement sonification literature~\cite{frid2018motionfluidity, landry2020interactive}); \textit{3D movable human figures} for demonstrating poses; \textit{tactile stickers} for prototyping haptic device placement on 3D figures or participants for pose instruction.
+Within their small groups, participants then discussed and \textbf{designed} \textit{a non-visual tutorial system for {asynchronous} dance education}.
+We also asked participants to create \textit{a concrete prototype or a walkthrough} of an accessible asynchronous dance instruction system using their given clip as an example.
+We provided participants with several \textbf{prototyping materials} to facilitate the designing stage (Figure~\ref{fig:tools}): \textit{recording devices} with raised buttons for recording verbal narration and non-verbal sound cues; a custom accessible \textit{soundboard} application that allowed preview and adjustment of fluid/non-fluid music, natural sounds, and synthetic sounds (as informed by movement sonification literature~\cite{frid2018motionfluidity, landry2020interactive}); \textit{3D movable human figures} for demonstrating poses and haptic device placements; \textit{tactile stickers} for prototyping haptic device placement on provided 3D figures or on participants themselves.
 Figure~\ref{fig:peopleusingtools} shows participants using these prototyping tools to brainstorm and design their systems. \\

 \textit{\textbf{Presenting: 30 minutes.}} Following group design sessions, all groups reconvened and were each asked to explain their non-visual tutorial system workflow in-depth, shown in Figure~\ref{reenactments}.
-We iterated on the workshop design following Workshop 1 and asked participants to additionally physically \textbf{re-enact} their system.
+We iterated on the workshop design following Workshop 1 and asked participants to additionally physically \textbf{re-enact} their system, using their given dance tutorial clip as an example.
 Each group designated one or more participants to act as the \textit{system}, providing instruction, haptic and tactile feedback through (with permission) physical touch, and sound cues through the soundboard and onomatopoeia.
 Groups designated one or more participants to act as the \textit{learners} from the system.
-Participants narrated the system interactions as they re-enacted a tutorial for their dance clip.
+Participants narrated system interactions during these re-enactments.